Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/motion.rst

 it does not control rotation at all, and it controls position only indirectly.

-Controlling the position is not necessary in that respect; that is left to a player moving the object via direction-type controls (such as the WSAD keys in a first person shooter).
+Controlling the position is not necessary in that respect; that is left to a player moving the object via direction-type controls (such as the WASD keys in a first person shooter).
 In such a scenario, each direction-key sensor should be attached to a different Servo Control actuator setting a different target velocity.

 .. tip::